ZigFisher/mydocker/README.md

 	docker images

 	# Create and start container
-	docker run -d -p 1022:22/tcp --name myserver micro
+	docker run -d -p 1022:22/tcp --name testserv --hostname testserv micro

-	# You can see new runing container (myserver)
+	# You can see new runing container (testserv)
 	docker ps -a

 	# Enjoy ! >;)